opentable/octopress/source/_posts/2016-04-27-opencomponents-microservices-in-the-front-end-world.markdown

 ### Getting started

-Node.js is required for creating OC components.
-Then to create a component:
+The only prerequisite for creating a component is node.js:

 ```sh
 $ npm install -g oc